areThereAnyUserNamesLeft/typereader/Readme.md

 ## TODO

-- [ ] Display text and write over it as the cursor moves along
+- [x] Display text and write over it as the cursor moves along
-- [ ] Read text in from a file
+- [x] Read text in from a file
-- [ ] Validate and colorise
+- [x] Validate and colorise
 - [ ] Menus and feature
 - [ ] Scoring
-- [ ] Remember persition
+- [ ] Remember position